Leatherface: Characteristics

-Throughout the years, Leatherface has undergone several shifts in personality and motivations following his first appearance in 1974, with each subsequent change largely depending on the filmmaker's vision for the character to various effect.
+Leatherface has undergone several shifts in personality and motivations following his first appearance in 1974, with each subsequent change largely depending on the filmmaker's vision for the character to various effect.
 The franchise itself has been known for its inconsistent tone and history, due in part to it frequently changing production rights with various companies, resulting in tonal changes that affected the character and his personality.
-In his first appearance, Leatherface was characterized as having interchanging personalities depending on which mask he wore, in addition to occasional cross-dressing and themes of sexual ambiguity.
-Both traits would never be fully explored or revisited in later entries in the franchise, with the exception of The Next Generation.
-Regardless of these changes, the characterization of Leatherface as an intellectually disabled, and Mentally disturbed individual would be retained in each entry of the franchise.
-In some appearances, traits such as superhuman strength and resilience were added to the character, though some commentators felt this was an attempt to make the character similar to other more popular popular slashers, such as Halloween's Michael and Friday the 13th's Jason.
+In the original Texas Chain Saw Massacre, Leatherface was portrayed as a large, chainsaw-wielding murderer, characterized as having interchanging personalities depending on which mask he wore, in addition to occasional cross-dressing and themes of sexual ambiguity.
+The latter traits have never been fully explored or revisited in later entries in the franchise, except for The Next Generation.
+Regardless of these changes, the characterization of Leatherface as intellectually disabled, and mentally disturbed were retained in each entry of the franchise.
+In some appearances, traits such as superhuman strength and resilience were added to the character, though some commentators felt this was an attempt to make the character similar to other more popular slashers, such as Halloween's Michael and Friday the 13th's Jason.